European XFEL: History

 The German Federal Ministry of Education and Research granted permission to build the facility on 5 June 2007 at a cost of €850 million, under the provision that it should be financed as a European project.

 The European XFEL GmbH that built and operates the facility was founded in 2009.
 Civil construction of the facility began on 8 January 2009.
 Construction of the tunnels was completed in summer 2012, and all underground construction was completed the following year.

-The first beams were accelerated in April 2017, and the first X-ray beams were produced in May 2017.
-XFEL was inaugurated in September 2017.
+It was commissioned during 2017.
+The first beams were accelerated in April, and the first X-ray beams were produced in May 2017.
+XFEL was inaugurated in September.
 The overall cost for the construction and commissioning of the facility is as of 2017 estimated at €1.22 billion (price levels of 2005).